Vorticity-dependent and symmetry-preserving LES models: Invariance under Gs

 \section{Invariance under \texorpdfstring{$G_s$}{Gs}}

 In this section, we restrict the class of models in theorem \ref{thm:zheng} so that the subgrid scale model $\ttau$ is also invariant under the symmetry group $G_s$ of the Navier-Stokes equations.
-This is done by suitably imposing the form of the arbitrary functions $\alpha_i$.
-We then end up with another functional basis.
+This is done by suitably imposing the form of the arbitrary functions $\alpha_i$ which leads to another functional basis.
 The results are summarized in theorem \ref{thm:NS_invariant} which delivers a class of subgrid tensors depending on the strain and vorticity tensors, and which are invariant by all the symmetry groups of the incompressible Navier-Stokes equations.

 \begin{theorem} A subgrid tensor of the form

 where $|\S|=\sqrt{\tr(\S^2)}$ and $\alpha_1^0,\dots,\alpha_7^0$ are arbitrary scalar functions of

 is invariant under the symmetry groups $G_t$, $Gal$, $SO(3)$, $G_p$ and $G_s$ of the Navier-Stokes equations. \end{theorem}